keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

   then apply all of them.
 - Each metric is assigned a unique `name`.
-- The value of the `spec.provider.name` field must correspond to the name assigned in a the `metadata.name` field of a `KeptnMetricsProvider` resource.
+- The value of the `spec.provider.name` field must correspond to the name assigned in the `metadata.name` field of a `KeptnMetricsProvider` resource.
 - Information is fetched in on a continuous basis at a rate specified by the value of the `spec.fetchIntervalSeconds` field.

 ### View available metrics